The Developer's Trust

 The Enterprise Architect

-Trust is the foundation of a nine-figure deal, painstakingly built over long sales cycles through deep technical credibility.
+Trust is the foundation of a nine-figure deal, built over long sales cycles through deep technical credibility.

 The Open-Source Steward